Skip to main content

 How our top DIM supplement picks compare

-The chart below offers a quick reference to how our top DIM picks compare in key ways, such as dosing, price, servings per bottle, and more.
+The chart below offers a quick reference for how our top DIM picks compare in key ways, such as dosing, price, and servings per bottle.

 DIM per serving100mg300mg200mg150mg

-Other key ingredientsN/ABioPerine (black pepper extract)Panax ginseng, grape seed extract, astragalus root extract, BioPerinePomegranate extract, sulforaphane glucosinolate (TrueBroc)
+Other key ingredientsProtectamins vegetable blend (spinach, broccoli, cabbage)BioPerine (black pepper extract)Panax ginseng, grape seed extract, astragalus root extract, BioPerinePomegranate extract, sulforaphane glucosinolate (TrueBroc)

 What is DIM?

-DIM is the abbreviation for diindolylmethane (or, to be more specific, 3,3'-diindolylmethane), a phytonutrient found in cruciferous vegetables such as cauliflower, brussels sprouts, cabbage, kale, and broccoli.
-This compound is perhaps most well-known for its antiandrogenic and antineoplastic (anticancer) potential.
-As explained by the National Cancer Institute, these effects are due to DIM’s apparent abilities to promote estrogen metabolism and cause apoptosis (cell death) in tumors, respectively.
+DIM is the abbreviation for diindolylmethane (or, to be more specific, 3,3'-diindolylmethane), which is a phytonutrient found in cruciferous vegetables, such as cauliflower, Brussels sprouts, cabbage, kale, and broccoli.
+This compound is perhaps most well-known for its antiandrogenic and anticancer potential.
+As explained by the National Cancer Institute, these effects are due to DIM’s apparent abilities to promote estrogen metabolism and cause apoptosis (cell death) in tumors.

 Because of these potential effects, DIM is most often supplemented in an effort to improve the following concerns: